alanreidt/calendar-react-app/README.md

 ## Possible improvements
 There is a mistake in handling of data — `weekTasks` object is different with its version in a local storage at some point in time.

 AntDesign form component causing trouble with the sorting animation of a tasks list.
-So, its replacement should solve the problem
+So, its replacement should solve the problem.